 A Yes, lots of it.
 Even with much of the flakier stuff I debunk.

-It’s impossible to do thank everyone who matters without getting tedious.
+It’s impossible to thank everyone who matters without getting tedious.
 Just like at the Oscars!
-But here are the highlights…

 Drs.
 Novella, Hall, Gorski, Atwood and Crislip at ScienceBasedMedicine.org, and skeptical pharmacist Scott Gavura, have all been generous and supportive (and often fun) and taught me my values and how to think about health care.

-Blogger-clinicians Tony Ingram, Alice Sanvito, Todd Hargrove, Laura Allen, Ravensara Travillian in particular — out of literally dozens of other worthies — have all routinely given me invaluable ideas, advice, perspective, and so on.
+Blogger-massage-therapists Alice Sanvito, Todd Hargrove, Laura Allen, Ravensara Travillian — out of literally dozens of other worthies — have all routinely given me invaluable ideas, advice, perspective, and so on.

-Chiropractic apostate Sam Homola has particularly been an inspiration and a resource; Eyal Lederman’s writing has taught me much, and I’m privileged to correspond with him.
+Chiropractic apostate Sam Homola, DC has particularly been an inspiration and a resource; Eyal Lederman’s writing has taught me much, and I’m privileged to correspond with him.
 Anti-quackery activist Dr. Stephen Barrett has offered various kinds of support over the years.
+Psychologist and massage researcher Dr. Christopher Moyer has contributed expertise and comments to SaveYourself.ca many times over the years.

 Many critical readers accuse me of having no practical experience with patients.
 It’s just so deeply ironic and amusing when people assume that the only possible explanation for my skeptical opinions is that I must not have any work experience as a massage therapist.
 I was a “Registered Massage Therapist” or RMT for a little under 10 years, from 2000–2010.
 My downtown Vancouver practice was a success by virtually any measure.1 I quit happily at the end of 2010 to focus on my writing career.